CtrlK

 Progressive Disclosure

-The content is a monolithic document at ~250 lines with no references to external files for detailed topics.
+The content is a monolithic document with no references to external files for detailed content.
 The Key Concepts table, Tools & Systems section, and detailed scenario could be split into separate reference files.
-The structure within the file is good with clear headers, but everything is inline.
+However, the section structure is clear and well-organized with logical headers, which partially compensates.

 2 / 3